Gleison Bremer: Atlético Mineiro

 In March 2017, Bremer moved to Atlético Mineiro for a fee of R$ 380,000.
 Promoted to the main squad in June, he made his first team – and Série A – debut on 25 June, replacing injured Rodrigão in a 1–0 away win against Chapecoense.
 On 11 July 2017, Bremer renewed his contract until the end of 2021.

+His first senior professional goal and only goal for Atlético came in a 2–1 win over Athletico Paranaense on 13 May 2018.

 Torino

 On 10 July 2018, Bremer joined Italian club Torino on a five-year deal.
 He made his debut with the Granata on 12 August in the Coppa Italia against Cosenza (4–0), entering in the 23rd minutes of the second half in place of Armando Izzo.
 On 19 August he made his debut in Serie A, once again as a substitute for Izzo, in a game lost 1–0 against Roma.
 Bremer made his first appearance as a starter on 3 May 2019 in the Turin deby, a 1–1 draw against Juventus.
 In his first season with Torino he made a total of seven appearances between Serie A and the Coppa Italia, mainly as a reserve to Emiliano Moretti and Koffi Djidji.

 After Moretti's retirement at the end of the season, Walter Mazzarri began using Bremer as a starter at the beginning of the 2019–20 season.
 On 25 July 2019, he made his debut in UEFA competitions, in the first qualifying round of the Europa League against Debrecen.
 In the second qualifying round, he scored an own goal in a 3–2 home loss to Wolverhampton Wanderers.

 In the 2020–21 season, Bremer began to play as a starter for Torino with more continuity, and on 30 November 2020 scored the match-winning goal in an away win against Genoa (1–0).
 On 28 January 2020, he scored a brace in the Coppa Italia, which ended in a 4–2 defeat against AC Milan.
 Following the resumption of the season, he played all games as a starter for Torino and contributed a further two goals.
 He ended the season with a total of 35 appearances and five goals in all competitions.

 On 2 February 2022, Bremer extended his contract with the club until 2024.
 His performances offered throughout the 2021–22 season earned him the award as the best defender of the Serie A season.